leotiger/wordpress-enhancements/README.md

 This may seem minor, but becomes critical in cases like:

-> Adding an image inside a footer line
+> Adding an image inside a footnote which breaks the footnote block

 👉 Solution: a small extension that adds this capability without breaking the block system.